samilkorkmaz/Demos/README.md

 <b>SetListTest.java</b>: Check speed of TreeSet and ArrayList.
 Adds items to set and list, then finds the item with the lowest cost.
 ArrayList is an order of magnitude faster.

 <b>UpdateGUIFromAnotherThread.java</b>: Demonstrates how to update GUI from another thread.
-A thread increments the counter and GUI diplays it in the form of a progress bar.
+A thread increments the counter and GUI displays it in the form of a progress bar.